 Key Ingredients

-- Ghee: Saute the onions and aromatics in ghee.
+- Ghee: Start by sautéing the onions and aromatics in ghee for a rich, nutty flavor.

-- Onion: Caramelized onions create a deep, flavorful base for the salan.
+- Onion: Caramelized onions deepen the flavor of the salan.

-- Tomatoes: Tomatoes provide a natural sweetness.
-Puree Roma or vine-ripe tomatoes in a blender or food processor to create a smoother base and reduce cooking time.
+- Tomatoes: Tomatoes naturally sweeten the curry, balancing the flavor.
+Purée Roma or vine-ripe tomatoes in a blender or food processor to create a smooth base and shorter cooking time.
+Diced fresh tomatoes or canned tomatoes also work.

-- Spices: Season the salan with kosher salt, Kashmiri chili powder (red chili powder), red chili flakes, coriander powder, turmeric powder, garam masala, and dried fenugreek leaves.
+- Spices: Season generously with kosher salt, Kashmiri chili powder (or red chili powder for more heat), red chili flakes, coriander powder, turmeric powder, garam masala, and dried fenugreek leaves.

-- Mutton: Gosht means meat in Urdu and often refers to goat or lamb.
-Traditional Pakistani palak gosht recipes call for bone-in goat, but lamb, beef, and chicken work.
+- Mutton: Gosht means “meat” in Urdu and typically refers to goat or lamb.
+Traditional Pakistani palak gosht uses bone-in goat, but lamb, beef, or chicken all work well.

 What cut of mutton to use?